Efficient evaluation of quantum observables using entangled measurements: Discussion

 \section{Discussion}

-In this paper, we discussed the efficient evaluation of Pauli strings with a part of entangled measurements.
-We propose reducing the number of groups of Pauli strings that are jointly measurable by utilizing both TPB and a part of entangled measurements.
-It is remarkable that the grouping using TPB and Bell measurements (TPB+Bell) has as few number of groups as the grouping using all measurements (ALL) for some molecules with the Jordan-Wigner transformation in Table~\ref{table:num-groups} because the depth of the additional CNOT gates required for TPB+Bell is constant 1.
-Note that the grouping using all measurements were obtained by applying LDFC to the extended Pauli graph, the solutions may be suboptimal, and they can be improved with more sophisticated coloring algorithms.
-We also showed that if the number of samples in each group is in proportion to the size of the group, the standard error with grouping is always equal to or smaller than that with no-grouping.
+In this paper, we presented the efficient evaluation of Pauli strings with a part of entangled measurements.
+We propose reducing the number of groups of Pauli strings that are jointly measurable by using both TPB and a part of entangled measurements.
+It is remarkable that grouping by using TPB and Bell measurements (TPB+Bell) produces as few number of groups as the grouping obtained by using all measurements (ALL) for some molecules with the Jordan--Wigner transformation as shown in Table~\ref{table:num-groups} as the depth of the additional CNOT gates required for TPB+Bell is constant, 1.
+Jordan--Wigner transformation has an even number of Pauli $\X$ and $\Y$ for the fermion Hamiltonian.
+This even structure does not appear in Bravyi--Kitaev and parity transformations.
+This property might be fit for the Bell measurement, which is a joint measurement of $\X\X$, $\Y\Y$, and $\Z\Z$.
+It should be noted that grouping using all measurements were obtained by applying LDFC to the extended Pauli graph; thus, the solutions may be suboptimal, and they can be improved by using more sophisticated coloring algorithms.
+We also showed that if the number of samples in each group is in proportion to the size of the group, the standard error obtained with grouping is always equal to or smaller than that with no-grouping.

+We discuss the connectivity of NISQ computers.
+There are two types of NISQ computers.
+One has all-to-all connectivity, such as a trapped ion system.
+For full connectivity devices, there is no connectivity problem.
+The other has nearest neighbor connectivity, such as superconducting systems.
+There are two strategies to apply our proposed method: (1) one limits the grouping algorithm to adapt the connectivity or (2) one changes the initial layout of the qubits.
+For the latter, our proposed method using two-qubit measurements needs one nonlocal gate per two qubits and then low connectivity.
+For example, a one-dimensional lattice is sufficient to map the measurement circuits.

 Public quantum computers are available as cloud service today.
-The time of computation is bounded by job time, we call it \emph{job bound}.
-The time for a job is equal to the sum of waiting time and execution time.
+The computation time is bounded by job time, and we refer to it as \emph{job bound}.
+The time needed for a job to be completed is equal to the sum of waiting and execution time.
 The execution time can be regarded as the execution time of the circuits included in the job.
 In other words, execution time is roughly proportional to the total number of circuits to be executed.
 Therefore, reducing the number of circuits in grouping contributes to the improvement of execution time.